Monday 30 September 2024 to Thursday 3 October 2024

 1530-1645, Thursday 3 October 2024 | Watershed, Bristol

 In a world of shifting alliances and emerging global powers, where does the UK fit in?
-Join us for a dynamic panel discussion that questions the UK’s evolving global role.
-Our expert panel will tackle pressing questions about the UK’s international influence, trade strategies, and diplomatic relationships.
-In what promises to be lively debate on the challenges and opportunities that define the UK’s future, our experts will share insights on the key geopolitical events shaping the UK’s place in the world.
+Our expert panel tackles pressing questions about recent global events and geopolitical challenges, as well as the UK’s international influence, trade strategies, and diplomatic relationships.
+In a lively debate on the challenges and opportunities that define the UK’s future, our experts share insights on the key geopolitical events shaping the UK’s place in the world.

-Speakers: Cerian Richmond Jones (The Economist, chair), George Magnus (University of Oxford), Ian Mitchell (Center for Global Development) and Helen Thompson (University of Cambridge)
+Chaired by Cerian Richmond Jones (The Economist, chair), with George Magnus (University of Oxford), Ian Mitchell (Center for Global Development) and Helen Thompson (University of Cambridge).

 Inequalities – the Marshall Paley Lecture